PatronManager Help

 Improving Email Deliverability: https://help.pm.leapevent.tech/a/1112046

-Salesforce recently announced that they will require domain verification to send any emails through the system beginning March 9 for new domains, and April 27 for domains already in use in Salesforce.
+Salesforce recently announced that they will require domain verification by April 27 to continue sending emails through Salesforce.

-We anticipate that this change will affect your ability to send confirmation emails, pre-show emails, and any other emails through PatronManager.
+This will affect your ability to send confirmation emails, pre-show emails, and any other emails through PatronManager, using your organization's "From" addresses.

-Nothing is more frustrating than finding out your emails aren't getting to the inboxes they're supposed to go to, whether those emails are order confirmation emails, Automated Communications, or marketing emails.
+Nothing is more frustrating than finding out your emails aren't getting to the inboxes they're supposed to go to, whether those emails are order confirmation emails, Automated Communications, or donation acknowledgements.
 Recipients of your emails may have received something like this:

 "This sender failed our fraud detection checks and may not be who they appear to be.
 Learn about spoofing."

-If this sounds familiar, or if your patrons have mentioned they're not receiving your emails, you may need to update your SPF and DKIM records.
-These records both serve as a way for major email servers (Google, Yahoo, etc.) to authenticate your email, which helps them protect their users.
+If this sounds familiar, or if your patrons have mentioned they're not receiving your emails, you should set up DKIM.
+This allows major email servers (Google, Yahoo, etc.) to authenticate your email, which helps them protect their users.
+If you have a complex IT setup at your organization, there are some additional options you can consider as well.

 Below, we'll point you towards some resources you can follow to ensure your emails have the best chance of reaching your donors and ticket buyers.

-Note: some of these steps involve making changes to your DNS settings, and need to be done by the administrator for your org's domain.
+Note: some of these steps involve making changes to your DNS settings, and need to be done by an administrator for your org's domain.

 That means our team's ability to assist you beyond providing the resources below will be limited, and your best bet if you need further assistance will be an administrator for your website/domain or an IT professional.